Prabhakar-Naik/senior-java-developer/README.md

 HBase: Best for applications that require fast, random access to large amounts of data and tight integration with Hadoop, such as real-time data processing, analytics, and log processing.

 # 12. Data Sharding and Partitioning.
+Data sharding and partitioning are techniques used to distribute data across multiple storage units, improving the scalability, performance, and manageability of databases.
+While they share the goal of dividing data, they differ in their approach and scope.
+<h2>1.
+Partitioning</h2>
+<h3>Definition:</h3> Partitioning involves dividing a large table or index into smaller, more manageable parts called partitions.
+These partitions reside within the same database instance.
+<h3>Purpose:</h3>
+Improve query performance: Queries can be directed to specific partitions, reducing the amount of data that needs to be scanned.<br>
+Enhance manageability: Partitions can be managed individually, making operations like backup, recovery, and maintenance easier.<br>
+Increase availability: Partitioning can improve availability by allowing operations to be performed on individual partitions without affecting others.
+<h3>Types of Partitioning:</h3>
+Range partitioning: Data is divided based on a range of values in a specific column (e.g., date ranges, alphabetical ranges).<br>
+List partitioning: Data is divided based on a list of specific values in a column (e.g., specific region codes, product categories).<br>
+Hash partitioning: Data is divided based on a hash function applied to a column value, ensuring even distribution across partitions.<br>
+Composite partitioning: A combination of different partitioning methods (e.g., range-hash partitioning).
+<h3>Example:</h3>
+Consider a table storing customer orders.
+It can be partitioned by order date (range partitioning) into monthly partitions.
+Queries for orders within a specific month will only need to scan the relevant partition.

 # 13. Caching Mechanisms (Redis, Memcached, Ehcache).
 # 14. Zookeeper for Distributed Coordination.
 # 15. Consensus Algorithms (Paxos, Raft).